When an element of canon is removed from canon of a work by those who write the work.

 Zorro: at the end of The Curse of Capistrano, the main villain was dead, and Zorro publicly unmasked, revealing his identity to everyone.
 By the third book, neither of those events had ever happened.

-The rules for thought-speak in Animorphs are as follows: only Andalites, Mercora (in Megamorphs #2), Leerans (in "The Decision", due to their psychic abilities) and Garatrons (in "The Weakness;their mouthless anatomy is like Andalites') can use it in their natural form, it can be used in any morph including human, and anyone, of any species, morphed or not, can "hear" it.
-Events contradicting the first two before KAA settled on the rules are Canon Discontinuity.
+The rules for thought-speak in Animorphs are as follows: only Andalites, Mercora (in Megamorphs #2), Leerans (in "The Decision", due to their psychic abilities) and Garatrons (in "The Weakness; their mouthless anatomy is like Andalites') can use it in their natural form, it can be used in any morph including human, and anyone, of any species, morphed or not, can "hear" it.
+Events contradicting the first two before KAA settled on the rules are not canon.

 The Red Dwarf book series starts with two novels, Infinity Welcomes Careful Drivers and Better Than Life, written by Rob Grant and Doug Naylor (working collaboratively under the pen name "Grant Naylor").
 After that, Naylor wrote the novel Last Human and Grant wrote the novel Backwards — both of these act as the third novel in the series, in Canon Discontinuity with each other.

-The Worthing Saga has multiple levels of Canon Discontinuity.
+The Worthing Saga has multiple levels.
 The actual "canon" consists primarily of the full-length novel.
 The stories included in the back of a later edition came first, but Card didn't have them on hand when writing the novel, so a lot of the details differ, and he essentially made them an Alternate Universe.
 The stories not included are all so awful that he wouldn't even discuss them.

 For a while, it was common for Clive Cussler's NUMA Series novels to end in sweeping global changes... that were promptly ignored by later novels in the series.
 These endings have included such things as the creation of a perfect "Star Wars" weapon system that would make nuclear war impossible, and — a particularly egregious example — the President using a forgotten treaty recovered from a buried train wreck to merge the United States and Canada into "The United States of Canada".